homieiot/convention/convention.md

 * Properties can be **retained**.
   A property is retained by default.
 A non-retained property would be useful for momentary events (door bell pressed).
+  Non-retained properties should be `/set` with a QoS of **At most once (0)** to ensure that events don't arrive late or multiple times.

 A combination of those flags compiles into this list: